 What happens if the school district says my plan isn’t good enough?If the school sees a problem with your plan, they must detail the reasons, and give you the opportunity to revise your plan to remedy it.
 If, having submitted a plan, you begin homeschooling without approval, the school assumes the burden to show that your plan does not equal "in thoroughness and efficiency, and in the progress made therein, that in the public schools in the same town...."
 In Charles, the court recommended for "the parties… to proceed expeditiously in a serious effort to resolve the matter by agreement."
 Back to top.

 Can home visits be required as a condition of approval of my home education plan?No. Back to top.

 Are homeschoolers included in the public school student enrollment count?No. Schools receive no funding for homeschooled students located in their district.
 Back to top.

-Can homeschoolers take the HiSET or GED (High School Equivalency exam)?Yes.
-A homeschooler age 16 or 17 can have the public school write a letter stating that he or she is not enrolled, as he or she is (or has been) a homeschooler, and that letter will qualify him or her to take the High School Equivalency Assessment.
+Can homeschoolers take the HiSET or GED (High School Equivalency exams)?Yes.
+A homeschooler age 16 or 17 can have the public school write a letter stating that they are not enrolled, as they are (or have been) a homeschooler, and that letter will qualify them to take the High School Equivalency Assessment.
 Back to top.